 Listen to Music - That is of the Right Kind

 Music can help in several ways.
-Firstly, it can help to drown-out background noise in a busy place, which can often be distracting.
+Firstly, it can help to drown out background noise in a busy place, which can often be distracting.
 Secondly, when a task is clearly defined and repetitive in nature, research consistently suggests that music is helpful (9).
-However, the type of music and the nature of the task are important.
+However, the type of music and the nature of the task is important.
 If the task is physical in nature, music with lyrics can boost productivity.
 On the other hand, if the task requires a high degree of focus and concentration, classical or music of the same genre is best.
 Lyrics can be detrimental to focus-orientated tasks (10).
 If you do prefer to listen to music with lyrics, it may be beneficial to listen to songs you are familiar with as they require less attention and cognitive capacity to listen to.

 Other Tips You Can Implement Right Away

-It's not easy to juggle so many things in the day but by implementing easy strategies such as improving sleep quality/duration, minimising the need to make decisions, avoiding attending to too many tasks at once, using aromatherapy and listening to music, you can significantly help to improve you productivity and get more done!
+It's not easy to juggle so many things in the day but by implementing easy strategies such as improving sleep quality/duration, minimising the need to make decisions, avoiding attending to too many tasks at once, using aromatherapy and listening to music, you can significantly help to improve your productivity and get more done!